tboronczyk/localization-middleware/README.md

         $middleware->setCookieExpire(3600); // 1 hour

+  * `setCookieEnabled(bool $enabled)`
+    Enable the locale cookie.
+The default value is TRUE.

+        $middleware->setCookieEnabled(FALSE); // Disabled

   * `setCallback(callable $func)`
     Sets a callback that is invoked after the middleware identifies the locale, offering the developer a chance to conveniently initialize other libraries or execute other code with the value.
 The callable’s signature is:
     `function (string $locale)`.